vmware/versatile-data-kit/projects/vdk-plugins/vdk-trino/src/vdk/plugin/trino/templates/load/dimension/scd1_upsert/README.md

 ### Purpose:

-This template can be used to load raw data from a database to target table in a database.
+This template can be used to load raw data from a database to target 'Slowly Changing Dimension Type 1' table with specific implementation.
 In summary, it upserts the target table with the source data.

 ### Template Name (template_name):

-- "scd_upsert"
+- "scd1_upsert"

 ### Template Parameters (template_args):